DragoQCC/HardHatC2/README.md

 1. An ASP.NET teamserver
 2. A Blazor .NET client
-3. C# based implants
+3. Built-in C# based implants
+  1. Support for 3rd party implants in other languages

 Full documentation is available at [https://docs.hardhat-c2.net/](https://docs.hardhat-c2.net/).

-**NOTE**: HardHat is in Alpha release; it will have bugs, missing features, and unexpected things will happen.
+**NOTE**: HardHat is in an Alpha release; it will have bugs, missing features, and unexpected things will happen.
 Thank you for trying it, and please report back any issues or missing features so they can be addressed.

 ## Community